 Remember two sentences at first: "That is amazing!"
 "I never thought that could be that way, this is fascinating" without any tone of sarcasm or superiority.
 Be amazed!
 This is where genuine curiosity begins.
 You have your culture, someone else has a different culture.
 Curiosity is finding a way to discover this culture without attacking it, without defending how it goes for you and without even adapting to it.

-Our Box is not just a simple cubic shape around us, it is complex and wrap around and twisted.
+Your Box is not just a simple cubic shape around you, it is complex and wrap around and twisted.
 One way to unfold the different parts of your Box which you are identified with is to look at its layers.
 Each layer that you have created is made in a way to fit into your birth culture.
 By unraveling your Box's layers you will discover in contrast your cultures ways, taboos, traditions and thoughtware.

 Here's a non exhaustive list of layer in Boxes that you can use and attached questions: